 The first-to-die can use their Will to leave a life interest in any of their assets – not just their share of the family home.
 They should make sure that the survivor has enough funds to live on, although a ‘power to appoint’ can be reserved to the trustees.
 This means that if the survivor does need some of the assets that they only have a life interest in (for example, for a serious operation), the trustees can ‘appoint’ (pay out) the asset to the survivor if they agree.

-This type of arrangement is completely legitimate because neither party is depriving themselves of assets.
+Law firm April King has been advocating this type of structure for years: it is completely legitimate because neither party is depriving themselves of assets.
 They are just ensuring that they do not end up paying for care that they never received.
 It can also be fully compliant with the requirements for the Residence Nil Rate Band, provided that any Qualifying Residential Interest (e.g. a share of the family home) is gifted to lineal descendants (e.g. children, grandchildren) directly or into one of a limited number of trusts, following the death of the survivor.